The Japanese Alphabet. What do you know about it? How many letters does it have?

 Letters with Handakuten

-Letters for twisted sounds and staccato
+Letters for twisted sounds

 ようおん (youon) and そくおん (sokuon) are keys for the Japanese syllables.
 Youon means twisted sounds, and Sokuon implies double consonants to make popping sounds.